“I have your back”

 We once had a client who was a college student just a month shy of graduation, and he had a job waiting for him in Boston.
 He couldn't stick around to take the IDP, and he didn't have time to schedule an assessment and get a report back prior to graduation.
 In this case, our client agreed to get an assessment in his home state, and he agreed to follow through on any required treatment, so we were able to show good cause for why these requirements should not apply prior to sentencing.

 On another occasion, we had a client who was a resident of Maryland, and he was charged with DWI while on a business trip to Rochester.
 In his case, we were able to use a relationship we had with a certified alcohol counselor to get a drug and alcohol screening done for him in two days.

-A qualified DWI lawyer can help you work around this issue, and around other quirks in the law relating to DWI.
-The point is that your lawyer needs to know about the quirks in the law so that issues can be anticipated and dealt with before they effect you.
+A qualified DWI lawyer can help you work around this issue, as well as other quirks in the laws relating to DWI.
+We anticipate issues before they effect you.

 If you are facing a DWI charge in Rochester or one of the surrounding counties, contact us at The Militello Law Firm for a free telephone consultation and case evaluation.
 Our phone number is (585) 485-0025.